-A student must file an Application for Degree with the Office of the Registrar.
-Students completing requirement in December must turn their form in no later than October 1, for May completion no later than October 15, and for August completion no later than June 15.
+A student must file an Application for Degree with the Office of the Registrar no later than October 15 of the academic year in which she/he expects to graduate.
 Degrees will be conferred at spring commencement.

 A degree will not be conferred in absentia except with special permission of the Provost.
-The student must file this request with the Provost not later than one month before she expects to graduate.
+The student must file this request with the Provost not later than one month before she/he expects to graduate.

-Academic Programs
+Academic Program